Welcome to today's edition of the Rush 24-7 podcast.

 And now he's got sources inside NBC.

-I'll give a damn to you.
+I'll guarantee it to you.

 So maybe Brokaw does want him out, but didn't want it known that Brokaw wants him out.

-So now Brokaw's circling his own wagons.
+So now Brokaw is circling his own wagons.

-But when you hear the soundbites coming, we'll get to them quickly, we'll stay on topic here.
+But when you hear the soundbites coming, and we'll get to them quickly, we'll stay on topic here.

-The it's clear that the media types are circling the wagons.
+It's clear that the media types are circling the wagons.

-We need to keep need to get a body watch on Deborah, what's her name, Turness, the NBC news president.
+We need to get a body watch on Deborah, what's her name, Turness, the NBC news president, the British babe, Deborah Furness or Turness, I forget Deborah Turness.

-Remember how she backed the Brinks truck up to John Stewart and tried to hire him for Meet the Press.
+We need to have a spy on her because she might remember how she backed a Brinkstock truck up to Jon Stewart and tried to hire him for Meet the Press.

 Well, Turness, here's another golden opportunity to get Stewart.